Category Archives: Barron Cannon

 The gold star moment finally arrived when Frankenstein folded forward without blocks.
 His upper back wasn’t rounded, his chest was open, his legs were straight, and his spine was long.
 He was engaged but relaxed.
 He took several steady breaths as the space between his ribs and pelvis grew.

-“Great job, Frank,” Barron said, encouraging him.
+“Great job, Frank,” Barron said with encouragement.

+Frankenstein did the pose three thousand times.
+He was looking lean and not so mean.
+His skin was losing its yellow luster.
+He was getting a tan in the sunshine at the park.
 According to B.K.S.
 Iyengar, Uttanasana slows down the heartbeat, tones the liver spleen kidneys, and rejuvenates the spinal nerves.
 He explained that after practicing it “one feels calm and cool, the eyes start to glow, and the mind feels at peace.”

 They walked to Mitchell’s Homemade Ice Cream in Rocky River.
 Barron had a scoop.
 Frankenstein had eight scoops.
 Children gathered around him asking a million questions, asking for his autograph, and asking for selfies with him in the picture.
 He was a ham with glowing eyes and never said no.